foresterorg/foresterorg.github.io/content/en/docs/contributing/_index.md

     sudo firewall-cmd --add-forward-port=port=69:proto=udp:toport=6969

 Make sure to add `--zone=libvirt` when testing Forester via libvirt and `--permanent` to set it permanently

+Note this will not work when running the application via podman or docker, you can only use this for local development.

 ## Redfish emulators